lammps/lammps/doc/src/fix_gcmc.rst

 place any pair of atoms closer than the specified overlap cutoff distance.

-The *max_sep* option can be used to force the atoms to always have a neighbor within this distance.
-In cluster terms, all atoms/molecules belong to a cluster when this keyword in envoked.
+The *max_sep* option can be used to force an added atom/molecule to always have a neighbor within this distance.
+In cluster terms, all atoms/molecules will be added to a cluster when this keyword in envoked.
 The clusters are then defined by the Stillinger cluster criterion :ref:`(Stillinger) <Stillinger1>` with the value as the minimum distance between two clusters.
-If an atom/molecule does not belong to a cluster, the interaction energy is effectively set to infinity.
+If an added atom/molecule does not belong to a cluster, the interaction energy is effectively set to infinity.

 .. note::